Louisa May Alcott, More Than a Little Woman

 The Orchard House of Louisa May Alcott in Concord provides a guided 45-minute tour that takes you right back to the days of “Little Women” and “Little Men.”
 You can see everything from the Alcott family’s piano to the girls’ dress-up trunk to the window above Louisa May Alcott‘s desk.

 The grounds feel more peaceful than the hubbub of Boston, and include the classroom building where the Alcott family learned, taught and discussed transcendentalism with their friends.
-The population of Concord is currently approximately 18,000.

 The Orchard House also has one of the best gift shops we have seen at literary landmarks.
 From postcards to Madame Alexander dolls, there is something for everyone in about any price range.